SolidLao/SemBench/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [contribution guidelines](CONTRIBUTING.md) for details on submitting pull requests, reporting issues, and extending the benchmark.
+We welcome contributions for new scenarios, systems, metrics, and more semantic queries!

 ---